TheSonicZone/PROG05/README.md

 It is built by simply using ```go build main.go``` on the command line in the root directory of the project.

+## How it works
+This software works by using a specific feature of the HC05 microcontroller.
+Every HC05 MCU had a factory programmed bootloader that is invoked by applying 9.4V on the IRQ pin*, applying appropriate logic levels on port pins PD5 thru PD2, and asserting RESET.
+If these conditions are present, when the HC05 comes out of reset it will begin execution of the said bootloader.
+One of the modes of this bootloader is the ability to load small programs into RAM via the SCI module and execute them.

+I use this feature to perform every available function in this application.
+So for example, to read a memory location in the HC05 address space, a small app is loaded into RAM, executed, and this application then interacts with this app to perform the read by supplying the 16-bit address and then receiving the byte read, all via the serial port.
+(any decent USB-to-serial converter)

+All the 'applets' are written in assembly language and assembled with CASM05Z.
+The resultant S-record files are located in the ```srec``` directory

+* Actually never described in any of the documentation.
+I figured it out eventually because I remembered the HC908 series requires 7.2V to invoke the Monitor ROM and Motorola re-used a lot of concepts.

 ## Dependencies

 PROG05 uses the following libraries which need to be installed using ``go get``, either manually or via the IDE